KhartesViewer/khartes/README.md

 tab, but as you continue, you may discover that you would like to customize some aspects of khartes.

-In the left column of this tab are some settings that control the appearance of the entities (nodes, lines, axes, etc) that are overlaid on top of the data windows.
+In the left column of this tab are the
+`Display Settings`; these control the appearance of the entities (nodes, lines, axes, etc) that are overlain on top of the data windows.
-For each entity, you can control the size (width in the case of lines, radius in the case of circles) by setting the corresponding value.
-If you set a size to zero, the corresponding entity will be hidden.
+For each entity, you can control the size (width in the case of lines, radius in the case of circles) by setting the corresponding value in the `Size` column.
+If you set the size to zero, the corresponding entity will be hidden.

 The opacity section is a bit more complicated to explain; the complexity is